13 Effective Learning Strategies: A Guide to Using them in your Maths Classroom 2026

 Why it works

-Repeated exposure to information and deliberate practice of skills multiple times help the brain recall information.
+Repeated exposure to information and deliberate practice of skills multiple times helps the brain recall information.
+Flashcards are an applied form of retrieval practice, which Dunlosky et al. (2013) classify as high utility; their effectiveness depends on active recall rather than passive recognition.

 Example